 - If a lack of progress continues then Outside Agency advice may be needed to help the pupil.
 The need for this will always be discussed with parents/ carers and parental consent be sought.
-This may take the form of a referral to Education Psychology(EP), the Targeted Education Support Service (TESS), Speech and Language Therapy, Occupational Therapy, Physiotherapy etc. Referrals may also follow discussions from SEN planning meetings which take place twice annually with the EP, TESS and Senco.
+This may take the form of a referral to Education Psychology(EP), the Targeted Education Support Service (TESS), Speech and Language Therapy, Occupational Therapy, Physiotherapy etc. Referrals may also follow discussions from SEN planning meetings which take place twice annually with the EP, TESS and SENDco.
 After an outside agency has completed their assessments, school and parents/carers usually get a report that includes strategies to try, in order to promote progress.
 The class teacher will then incorporate these strategies into a further support plan, again following the four stages of the Graduated Approach: Assess, Plan, Do and Review.

 - At the Support plan review meeting, if it is decided that support needs to continue and that the cost of support needed for the child goes beyond £6000 then the school or parents/carers can apply for an Educational Health Care Assessment.

-- Decisions regarding the allocation of support and resources to each child will depend upon the SEN budget which is set in April each year, along with termly tracking of pupil progress and discussions with specialists and parents/carers.
+- Decisions regarding the allocation of support and resources to each child will depend upon the SEND budget which is set in April each year, along with termly tracking of pupil progress and discussions with specialists and parents/carers.